The top 5 things every small business should include in their Google Business listing

 1. Claim and update your Google Business listing with current, correct information

 The critical first step in learning how to improve your local ranking on Google My Business results is to—you guessed it—actually own your Google Business listing.
 As noted above, less than half of businesses have officially claimed their pages.
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!

 The good news is, it’s free and relatively straightforward to claim yours.
 Click to read our detailed article on how to claim your Google My Business listing.